hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/C- ES5 and ES6/README.md

         return `hello ${name} you seem to be ${age-10} . what a lovely ${pet} you have`;
     }
-    a();  //i did not pass any values
+    a();  //i did not pass any values a("hitesh",40,dog);

     output:-
-    "hello  you seem to be 20 . what a lovely cat you have"     //now as you can see that it print the default values
+    "hello  you seem to be 20 . what a lovely cat you have"         //now as you can see that it print the default values "hello hitesh you seem to be 30 . what a lovely dog you have"   //here it takes those values that pass as an arguments